-A lot of chronic diseases have been linked to poor, starch rich diets , overly cooked and processed starches and in general not enough protein in their food.
-To avoid this, we keep the carbohydrates very low, most in the form of fibres, and a bit of fruit sugars, which is necessary for glycogen metabolism.
+A lot of chronic diseases have been linked to poor, starch-rich diets, overly cooked and processed starches and in general not enough protein in their food.
+To avoid this, we keep the carbohydrates very low, most in the form of fibres, and a few fruit sugars, which is necessary for glycogen metabolism.
 So, rest assured all our recipes have very low carbohydrate levels.

 Sustainability Throughout our Supply Chain

 Most of our customers are passionate about helping the environment, and so are we.
-How does our food, and the way we produce it, help the environment?
+How do our food, and the way we produce it, help the environment?
 We are passionate about our beautiful planet, and all that lives on it.
-Because our food is dehydrated with air, it does not ned to be frozen after production, in transport or when with the customer.
-This has huge energy savings at each stage of the foods journey.
-It also makes it much more convenient and cost effective for the owner to store at home., It can be treated like any dry food, just kept away from heat and light sources, and just adding fresh warm water (from the kettle not the hot tap!) before feeding to give the perfect water levels for health.
+Because our food is dehydrated with air, it does not need to be frozen after production, in transport or when with the customer.
+This has huge energy savings at each stage of the food’s journey.
+It also makes it much more convenient and cost-effective for the owner to store at home., It can be treated like any dry food, just kept away from heat and light sources, and just adding fresh warm water (from the kettle, not the hot tap!) before feeding to give the perfect water levels for health.

-Our food has a 1-year shelf life, so managing to produce a food that is still fresh, highly nutritional and 100% no artificial ingredients or preservatives, in such an environmentally friendly ay is something we are really proud of.
+Our food has a 1-year shelf life, so managing to produce food that is still fresh, highly nutritional and 100% no artificial ingredients or preservatives, in such an environmentally friendly way is something we are really proud of.